Assignment 4: F♭ Interpreter

 .

-- There are many implementations of interpreters for functional languages out there, but you need to hedge closely to the given operational semantics rules in your implementation.
-For example make sure you are using substitution for function application, etc. We will look over your code to verify this.
+- There are many implementations of interpreters for functional languages out there which ChatGPT and other friendly tools know about, but you need to hedge closely to the given operational semantics rules in your implementation.
+For example make sure you are using substitution for function application, etc. We will look over your code to verify this and a significant point deduction will apply for a different form of interpreter.

 - Typing